Joizra/Joizra/README.md

 ### Hello everyone 👋
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/Yourprofile/)](https://www.linkedin.com/in/jordana-izquierdo)

-My name is Jordana, Master of data science, and a Artificial Intelligence enthusiast.
-Here, I want to share some of my projects and some of the wonderful things that I am learning in my career path as a data scientist.
-I am happy to collaborate with other projects and to connect with other data science enthusiasts.
+My name is Jordana, master of data science, and technology enthusiast.
+Here, I want to share some of my projects and some of the wonderful things that I am learning in my career path.
+I am happy to collaborate with other projects and to connect with other data science and technology enthusiasts.

-- 👯 I’m looking for collaborating on data science projects.
+- 👯 I’m looking for collaborating on technology projects.
-- 💬 I am happy to dicuss with everyone about data science.
+- 💬 I am happy to dicuss with everyone about data science, system analysis, and data analytics.

 <!--